 Sacco and Vanzetti (1921)

 Ferdinando Nicola Sacco and Bartolomeo Vanzetti were Italian immigrants who were convicted of murder in 1920.
 In 1927, they were executed.
 Sacco and Vanzetti were accused of murdering a factory paymaster and his guard, escaping with more than $15,000 in South Braintree, Massachusetts.
 The police linked the robbery to the Galleanist anarchist movement, and the police arrested two men for the crime.
 John P. Vahey acted as the defense attorney while Norfolk and Plymouth County District Attorney Frederick Katzmann was the prosecutor.
 The judge was Webster Thayer.
-While there were controversial and contradicting evidences, Sacco and Vanzetti were found guilty in two high profile trials.
-After a Portuguese man, Celestino Medeiros, admitted that he was involved in the South Braintree incident, the Supreme Judicial Court of Massachusetts denied the motion for a new trial, and upheld the earlier convictions.
+While there was controversial and contradicting evidence, Sacco and Vanzetti were found guilty in two high-profile trials.
+After a Portuguese man, Celestino Medeiros, admitted that he was involved in the South Braintree incident, the Supreme Judicial Court of Massachusetts denied the motion for a new trial and upheld the earlier convictions.

 The Scopes Trial (1925)